Towards Noise-adaptive, Problem-adaptive (Accelerated) Stochastic Gradient Descent: Towards noise problem adaptive SGD

 \subsection{Offline estimation of unknown smoothness}

 In this section, we consider an offline estimation of the smoothness constant.
-By offline, we mean that in iteration $k$ of SGD, $\gammak$ is set \emph{before} sampling $i_k$ and cannot use any information about it.
+By offline, we mean that in iteration $k$, $\gammak$ is set \emph{before} sampling $i_k$ and cannot use any information about it.
 This ensures that $\gammak$ is decorrelated with the sampled function $i_k$.
 The entire sequence of $\gammak$ can even be chosen before running SGD.

 For simplicity of calculations, we consider a fixed $\gammak = \gamma$ for all iterations.
 Here $\gamma$ is an offline estimate of $\frac{1}{\Lmax}$, and can be obtained by any method.
 Without loss of generality, we assume that this offline estimate is off by a multiplicative factor $\nu$ that is $\gamma = \frac{\nu}{\Lmax}$ for some $\nu > 0$.
 Here $\nu$ quantifies the estimation error in $\gamma$ with $\nu = 1$ corresponding to an exact estimation of $\Lmax$.
-In practice, it is typical to be able to obtain lower-bounds on the smoothness constant.
+In practice, it is typically possible to obtain lower-bounds on the smoothness constant.
 Hence, the $\nu > 1$ regime is of practical interest.
+For SGD with $\gammak = \gamma = \frac{\nu}{\Lmax}$ and an exponentially decreasing $\alphak$-sequence, we prove the following theorem in~\cref{app:sc-unknown-decorrelated-proof}. \begin{restatable}{theorem}{restatescukdc} Under the same assumptions as~\cref{thm:sc-known}, SGD (\cref{eq:sgd}) with $\alphak = \left(\frac{\beta}{T}\right)^{k/T}$, $\gammak = \frac{\nu}{\Lmax}$ converges as,